Pratibhabhalerao080/M10_Assignment/README.md

 This Python script uses Selenium and AWS to scrape the Charities Bureau website and export the results to a CSV file in an S3 bucket.

 **Requirements**
-Python 3
+Python 3,
-AWS CLI
+AWS CLI,
-Selenium
+Selenium,
-Boto3
+Boto3,
-Pandas
+Pandas,
 ChromeDriver

 **Installation**